 - That this too will pass.
 Yep.
 Is trendy.
 It’s cool to be on Instagram and to post pictures of your half-naked body laying on the beach drinking pina coladas.
 But hell, how is this helping people?
 How a picture of me laying on the beach, oiled, will help the human race advance?
 The answer: it won’t.

-People who change the world for the batter rarely use social media.
+People who change the world for the better rarely use social media.
 They don’t dream about getting the blue dot right next to their Instagram account.
 They work hard for a brighter future for you and me.
-So stop pretending that you give a shit by constantly updating your profile with pictures a slogans that will supposedly have to motivate people.
-Instead, do something that can really benefit the human race.
-Don’t sell them stuff you, yourself, don’t use.

 - The latter is a true story.
 That’s why the owner of an ice cream truck – Joe Nicchi – made a sign and hang it on his ice cream truck.
 The sign said, “Influencers pay double.”